TebohoMak/LifeHack.APK/README.md

 Version Control
 GitHub was used to manage version control.
-Changes were committed regularly to track development progress.
+Commits were made throughout development to track progress and changes.

+Application Logic
+- The app uses a list of questions stored in a data class.
+- A loop structure presents one question at a time.
+- User responses are checked against correct answers.
+- A score counter updates dynamically.
+- After all questions, the app navigates to a score screen.

 How to Run
 1. Clone the repository
 2. Open in Android Studio
-3. Run on an emulator or physical device
+3. Run on an emulator or Android device